 The Cerro Minas Project ("Cerro Minas") is located 130 kilometers southwest of Oaxaca City and comprises 899 hectares.
 The mineralization at Cerro Minas consists of skarn and polymetallic replacement zones with silver, copper, zinc, lead and locally gold.
-Previous exploration identified two mineralized zones, La Reyna and La Fe, associated to the contact of an intermediate intrusion within a sequence of Cretaceous limestones and shales converted to marble and hornfels.
+Previous exploration identified two mineralized zones, La Reyna and La Fe, associated with the contact of an intermediate intrusion within a sequence of Cretaceous limestone and shale converted to marble and hornfels.